NASCAR 2005: Chase for the Cup: Legacy

 NASCAR driver Ross Chastain credited the GameCube version of NASCAR 2005 for a maneuver during the 2022 Xfinity 500 in which he drove his car into the outside wall of the track to pick up the unprecedented speed of up to 130 mph to overtake multiple racers.
-The maneuver resulted in Chastain being credited with the fastest lap during a NASCAR Cup Series race for Martinsville Speedway.
+The maneuver, later dubbed the "Hail Melon", resulted in Chastain being credited with the fastest lap during a NASCAR Cup Series race for Martinsville Speedway and making it into the Championship 4 of the NASCAR playoffs.